matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 When we are talking about a Data warehouse, importing and exporting data (and formats) becomes very important.
 Load data from a variety of services, including streaming data.
 Variety of import formats - CSV, JSON, Avro, Parquet, ORC, Datastore backups.
 Export to Cloud Storage (long term storage) and Data Studio (visualization).
-Formats - CSV/JSON (with Gzip comparison), Avro (with deflate or snoppy compression).
+Formats - CSV/JSON (with Gzip compression), Avro (with deflate or snoppy compression).
 Automatically expire data (configurable table expiration).
 Query external data sources without storing data in BigQuery.
 Cloud Storage, Cloud SQL, BigTable, Google Drive.
 Use Permanent or Temporary external tables.

 193) BigQuery - Accessing and Querying Data?
-Answer: Access database using: Cloud console. 'bq' command-line tool (not gcloud).
+Answer: Access database using: Cloud console. 'bq' command-line tool (not 'gcloud').
 BigQuery Rest API.
 HBase API based libraries (Java, .NET and Python).
 Remember BigQuery queries can be expensive as you are running them on large data sets!
 Best Practice Estimate BigQuery queries before running: Use UI (console) / 'bq' (--dry-run) - get scanned data volume (estimate).
 Use Pricing Calculator: Find price for scanning 1 Mega Bytes data.
 Calculate cost.